 All Providence students who have not been granted a special accommodation must maintain an 80% attendance rate at chapel each semester.
 (Student athletes travelling for an away game will be granted one additional absence from chapel for the semester of their competition.
 Students pursuing curricular pursuits, such as the occasional conflicting Avodah or the occasional class discussion scheduled on a Friday chapel will similarly be granted an extra allowance as well.)
-Students may apply for an accommodation to this requirement through the Office of Student Life, however, accommodations are not simply granted for ordinary work schedules, because a student is a commuter, or because a student may participate in a co-curricular activity at Providence.
+Students may apply for an accommodation to this requirement through the Office of Student Life, however, accommodations are not automatically granted for ordinary work schedules, because a student is a commuter, or because a student may participate in a co-curricular activity at Providence.

 For their attendance to count, students who attend chapel will be required to sign in on time and remain for the duration of chapel.
+(Signing in and slipping out of chapel is cause for disciplinary measures.)
 Students who exceed the 20% allowance of missed chapels per semester will be required to listen to chapels they missed, and submit reflection papers to the Office of Student Life.
 Reflection papers are due within one week of notification.
 Failure to submit the assignment by the deadline may result in a \$50 fine added to the required assignment.

 Students who fail to meet the minimum requirement altogether (either through attendance or reflections), will not be allowed to complete their registration for the following semester.
-Students who do not return to Providence will not have their transcripts released until they have met the requirement.
 Students who are graduating will not receive their diploma until they have met the requirement.